snakajima/AJMax.js/README.md

       'selector': jQuery selector (required)
       'bindings': UI binding instructions (optional)

-    'template' -- load a template from the specified URL 'url': the URL to load the template from
+    'template' -- load a template set from the specified URL and merge them into the current set 'url': the URL to load the template from (required) 'event': the event name needs to be emitted after loading the template (required) 'target': 'client' or 'server' (optional, the default is 'server')

     'emit' -- emit an event
       'event': name of the event (required)